 - If so, when should we contact you?

 - Are finances getting in the way of your getting started?

 Letting a patient go and moving them to an Inactive status is one of the hardest things most doctors and TC’s will do, especially if they are looking to capture the 15% that got away.
 Hard as it may be, it is important that things end on a positive note.

-— Jill Allen, CEO of Jill Allen & Associates
+— Jill Allen, Owner of Jill Allen & Associates